Table of Contents

 View NordVPN.com Options ➜

-Nobody wants to end up in a position where their phone dies unexpectedly away from home—prevent that unlucky situation with a portable charger.
-This model is ultra-compact, taking up the same amount of space as a lipstick!
+Nobody wants to end up in a position where their phone dies unexpectedly away from home — prevent that unlucky situation with a portable charger.
+This model is ultra-compact, taking up the same amount of space as lipstick!
 It will charge your device quickly, and the best part?
 It leaves plenty of space in your purse or bag for other necessities.

 Lipstick-Sized Charger